JLBLine/WODEN/docs/sphinx/testing/testing.rst

 EveryBeam Testing
 -----------------------

-As a temporary measure while developing ``everybeam`` functionality , I've made a number of notebooks that live in ``WODEN/test_installation/everybeam/``.
-This is in lieu of full unit testing to speed up developement.
+For testing ``everybeam`` functionality , I've made a number of notebooks that live in ``WODEN/test_installation/everybeam/``.
+This is in lieu of full unit testing to speed up development.
 At some point the correct thing would be to go back and break down the testing into units.
+However, the notebooks are fairly rigorous, so suffice for now.
 The integration tests in the notebooks are:

 .. toctree::
    :maxdepth: 2